datasolution1001/Git-workshop/README.md

 # Git-workshop
-A repo for the git training held in darchabeb jedaida
+A repo for the git training held in darchabeb jedaida. hello world